 St Johnstone achieved the domestic cup double back in 2020/21 but since then they have lost players and unable to build on those successes.
 They were propped up from the bottom only by Dundee last season and had the lowest scoring record in the league by some margin, finding the net just 24 times in 38 games.

-New UK customers only.
-Register (excl.
-09/04/22).
-Register using the promo code BETFRED60, deposit and place first bet of £10+ on Sports (cumulative Evens+) within 7 days of registration.
-First bet must be on Sports. £20 in Free Bets to be used on Sports, £10 in Free Bets to be used on Lotto and 50 Free Spins (20p per spin) credited within 48 hours of bet settlement.
-Further £20 in Free Bets credited 5 days after settlement.
+New 18+ UK customers only.
+Register using the promo code WELCOME40, deposit and place first bet of £10+ on Sports (cumulative Evens+) within 7 days of registration.
+First bet must be on Sports. £30 in Free Bets and £10 in Free Spins (50x20p) credited within 10 hours of bet settlement.
+Free Bet stakes are not included in any returns.
 Bonuses have a 7-day expiry.
 Payment restrictions apply.
 SMS verification and/or Proof of I.D and address may be required.
 Full T&Cs apply. #ad

 Two likely contenders for top scorer in the Scottish Premiership this season are Celtic’s Giorgos Giakoumakis (6/1) and Kyogo Furuhashi (7/2).